-Strategic Objective G - Outpatients (PIFU & Follow-Up) Milestones KPIs SRO - Mark Stanton, Chief Information Officer

-This programme continues to support the NHSE Planning Guidance target to move or discharge 5% of outpatient attendances to patient-initiated follow-up pathways (PIFU) by March 2023.
-PIFU pathways give patients and their carers the flexibility to self-manage their follow up appointments but require a different new way of working for teams which has posed a challenge to implementation nationally across all providers.
-Due to Trust's slow progress with roll out, the PIFU Relaunch plan started in September with targeted engagement led by Clinical Directors to increase PIFU activity in each area.
-This has had a positive impact on Trust performance with improvement from 0.87% in Sept to 1.36% in Dec 22 (part month).
-There were 9 specialties live on PIFU in September and now there are 12 specialties with live PIFU pathways in December.
-Breast surgery and respiratory physiology are leading the way at over 10% of all patients on PIFU, neurology and trauma and orthopaedics exceeding the 5% target and work with remaining twelve specialties is ongoing.
-PIFU Inpatients is due to go live in February 2023, and PCFU (A NHSE mandated PIFU pathway for cancer patients) due to go live in January 2023.
-Discussions are underway with NHS Intensive Care Support Team (IST) regarding launch of PIFU for DNAs process.
-Targeted communication plan has been developed to support with raising awareness and increased uptake through clinic walkabouts, posters in clinical areas, rolling half day presentations and daily news stories.

-Outpatient strategy workshop was held on 23rd November 2022 and has signalled the beginning of the development and design of the Trust Outpatient strategy and transformation plan.
-The aim of the workshop was to agree a plan for delivery of outpatients services to meet increasing demand in the most efficient way, in an appropriate setting through the most effective utilisation of systems and processes.
-The event has been attended by over 30 senior leaders across clinical and operational teams and seen great participation.
-Output of the day has seen key broad themes for improvement emerging around processes, patient communication, waiting list management and integrated pathways all of which will be scoped further fully with senior stakeholders, led by transformation and digital teams, over the coming months and will feed into Outpatient strategy and transformation plan.
+Strategic Objective G - Outpatients (PIFU & Follow-Up) Miles ones KPIs SRO - Mark Stanton, Chief Information Officer This programme continues to support the NHSE Planning Guidance target to move or discharge 5% of outpatient attendation initiated follow-up pathways (PIFU) by March 2023.
+PIFU pathways give patients and their carers the flexibility to self-man up appointments but require a different new way of working for teams which has posed a challenge to implementation natial providers.
+Due to Trust's slow progress with roll out, the PIFU Relaunch plan started in September with targeted engage Clinical Directors to increase PIFU activity in each area.
+This has had a positive impact on Trust performance with improve 0.87% in Sept to 1.36% in Dec 22 (part month).
+There were 9 specialties live on PIFU in September and now there are 12 with live PIFU pathways in December.
+Breast surgery and respiratory physiology are leading the way at over 10% of all paneurology and trauma and orthopaedics exceeding the 5% target and work with remaining twelve specialties is ongoing.
+F is due to go live in February 2023, and PCFU (A NHSE mandated PIFU pathway for cancer patients) due to go live in Jar Discussions are underway with NHS Intensive Care Support Team (IST) regarding launch of PIFU for DNAs process.
+Target communication plan has been developed to support with raising awareness and increased uptake through clinic walkabou clinical areas, rolling half day presentations and daily news stories.
+Outpatient strategy workshop was held on 23 rd November 2022 and has signalled the beginning of the development and or Trust Outpatient strategy and transformation plan.
+The aim of the workshop was to agree a plan for delivery of outpatients meet increasing demand in the most efficient way, in an appropriate setting through the most effective utilisation of syster processes.
+The event has been attended by over 30 senior leaders across clinical and operational teams and seen great Output of the day has seen key broad themes for improvement emerging around processes, patient communication, waitin management and integrated pathways all of which wil age the onally ement specia tients IFU In uary 2 geted ts, pos esign servic ns and particip g list eir follow across led by from alties on PIFU, patients 2023.
+Sters in of the es to pation.

-Strategic Objective A - PALS & Complaints Milestones KPIs SRO - Kevin O'Hart, Director of Improvement Our new PALS and Complaints Programme is focusing on improving our internal processes both within the corporate team and the Divisions to reduce response delays and improve the quality of our correspondence ensuring all concerns are fully addressed.
-We also aim to increase triangulation of themes and improvement actions to embed learning across the organisation and increase training and upskilling of our staff to empower everyone to resolve concerns at the earliest opportunity.
+Strategic Objective A - PALS & Complaints Milestones KPIs SRO - Kevin O'Hart, Director of Improvement Our new PALS and Complaints Programme is focusing on improving our internal processes both within the corporat Divisions to reduce response delays and improve the quality of our correspondence ensuring all concerns are fully a aim to increase triangulation of themes and improvement actions to embed learning across the organisation and increase training and upskilling of our staff to empower everyone to resolve concerns at the earliest opportunity.